 Prepare Kids for the Demands of Playing a Sport

-- Just in case of an emergency, share contact information (phone numbers, doctor information and allergy information) with your athlete’s coaches.
+- In case of an emergency, provide your athlete's coaches with important information (phone numbers, doctor information and allergy information).

 Warm Up and Stretch Before Games and Practices

-- Make sure there is time set aside before every practice and game for athletes to warm up properly.
+- Coaches should set aside time before every practice and game for athletes to warm up properly.

-- Kids should start with about 10 minutes of jogging or any light activity, and then stretch all major muscle groups, holding each stretch for 20 to 30 seconds.
+- Athletes should start with about 10 minutes of jogging or any light activity, and then stretch all major muscle groups, holding for 20 to 30 seconds.

 Remember to Hydrate